How To Pack Your Motorcycle For a Riding Holiday

 Personal Care Items

 Travel sizes and travel containers are the answer here when packing your motorcycle!
 After shopping at your local drug store and finding travel sizes for everything from toothpaste to hand lotion to mouthwash, invest in a waterproof pouch that will securely hold these items without the possibility of leakage.
 Plastic zip lock baggies and sandwich bags are fantastic!
 Place all lotions/liquids in these!
-Plus you can use larger one’s to organize items –say socks in one, bras in another!
+Plus you can use larger ones to organise items –say socks in one, bras in another!
 Never can have enough of these!

 You can place many items such as hairspray or your favourite perfume inside your shoes.
 And don’t forget, if you’re staying at a hotel or motel you can restock some items via the complimentary toiletries provided.